simplecontainer/docs/docs/installation/running-cluster.md

 The simplecontainer can run as a single node or in cluster mode.

-Cluster mode enables multiple docker daemons to run containers and simplecontainer orchestrates them.
+Cluster mode enables multiple docker daemons, on different machines, to run containers and simplecontainer orchestrates on top of the docker.

 :::warning
 First check prerequisites!